 The importance of finding a property in an area which you love can’t be overlooked.
 This is the place you’re going to spend a significant amount of your life – is it good enough?
 Ensure you know the answer before making an offer on a house.

 - Planning applications – the nearest 15 to the property

 Knowing the facts about a property as you make your property shortlist can save you valuable time.
+After all, you can change many things about a property, but not its location.
 Get your full report below.